Ooh yeah! It’s time for another hosting review, dear readers. This time, I am going to review Templ.

 Templ is a Swedish based managed WordPress hosting company, using the server technologies of Google to bring WordPress to you.
 Basically, Temple is the Kinsta from Sweden.

-By the way, hosting is basically renting a space on the internet to put your website on, in this case, a website running on WordPress.
+If you’re not aware of it, hosting is basically renting a space on the internet to put your website on.
+In this case, it will be a website running on WordPress.